Best low-interest business loans for bad credit

 Business grants

 A small business grant is basically free money: you get cash in hand but don’t have to pay it back.
-The trick is actually qualifying for the grant itself.
-In some cases, that simply means fitting into a specific demographic, as is the case with grants geared toward minority business owners.
+The trick is actually qualifying for the grant itself since grants tend to be competitive among business owners.
+You can narrow down the competition by applying for grants designed for your industry, business or your specific demographic.
+For example, you can apply for grants geared toward minority business owners.

 Personal loans

 You don’t necessarily need to go through your business to improve your company’s cash flow.
 Most personal loans can be used any way you want, including investing them in your business.
+You will want to check the fine print to ensure that you can use personal loans for business purposes.
 Plus, some personal loan lenders like Upstart have extremely low eligibility requirements, such as a minimum credit score of 300.

 How to choose a low-interest business loan for bad credit

-As you’re evaluating your options for small business loans for bad credit borrowers, keeping some guidance in mind can be helpful.
+As you’re evaluating your options for low credit business loans, keeping some guidance in mind can be helpful.
 To find the right option for your company, take these steps:

-• Compare interest rates and other loan costs.
+- Compare interest rates and other loan costs.
 Make sure you’re comparing apples to apples here.
-Some loans may come with factor rates.
+For example, some loans may come with factor rates.
 Ideally, you want to convert these to an annual percentage rate (APR) to compare similar costs.
+You’ll also want to check additional fees like an origination fee to make sure that you understand the full cost of each loan.

-• Confirm the loan amount.
-Make sure you can borrow enough, like SBA microloans and Kiva loans, but also make sure the loan proceed minimums aren’t too high to suit your small business.
+- Confirm the loan amount.
+Make sure the lender offers you a loan that will cover your funding needs.
+You’ll also want to make sure the minimum loan amount offered by the lender isn’t too high to suit your small business.

-• Make sure the repayment timeline works for you.
+Make sure the repayment timeline works for you.
 Some loans have a short repayment timeline (like 12 months), while others — like SBA 7(a) loans — give you a decade or longer to pay back what you borrow.
 More time means lower payments, but it also means paying more in interest over the life of your loan.
-Compare the loan terms against your business plan to confirm that they align.
+Consider whether the loan payment fits within your business budget and that you’re saving the most amount of money possible.

-Various low-interest loan options are available for business owners with bad credit, such as SBA loans and microloans.
+Various low-interest business loans are available for business owners with bad credit, such as SBA microloans or crowdfunding through Kiva.
 Plus, several lenders work to provide low-cost options.
 No matter which loan or lender you choose, make sure you understand the full cost of the loan and how repaying it will fit into your overall business plan.

 Frequently asked questions

-• While most lenders charge interest, you can explore crowdfunding through a platform like Kiva if you want a 0-percent business loan.
+While most lenders charge interest, you can explore crowdfunding through a platform like Kiva if you want a 0-percent interest business loan.